Privacy Policy

 5.4 User-Configurable Integrations (Scale/Enterprise)

 Users on Scale and Enterprise plans can connect Bridge PDF to external services.
-When enabled, personal data may be transmitted to these third-party services.
+When enabled, personal data

 5.4.1 Available Integrations